wcm-io-caravan/caravan-rhyme/README.md

 **Rhyme** is a Java framework for providing or consuming RESTful APIs using the [HAL+JSON media format](http://stateless.co/hal_specification.html).
 It really shines when you need to do both, e.g. build a web service that aggregates data from one or more other HAL APIs.

-Its core principles are
+**Rhyme** stands for **R**eactive **Hy**per**me**dia, as it fully supports asynchronous generation and retrieval of HAL+JSON resources using [RxJava 3](https://github.com/ReactiveX/RxJava).
+Other reactive frameworks (e.g. [Spring Reactor](https://projectreactor.io/) or RxJava 1&2 can be used as well using an extension SPI.
+Using reactive types however is (almost) entirely optional, and it's up to you whether you want to use them in your APIs.
+It will have benefits if you have to deal with a lot of long-running parallel requests, but don't underestimate the increased complexity.
+In the examples in this document, we'll mostly stick to using the simpler blocking code, but there is a section on how reactive types can be used.

+The key concepts of Rhyme are
 - HAL APIs are represented as type-safe **annotated Java interfaces**
 - these interfaces are shared with the consumers, which can use them as a highly abstracted client API
 - the same interfaces are also used to keep the server-side implementation well structured, and in sync with the published API

-# Examples to understand the key concepts
+# Examples for the key concepts

 ## Representing a HAL API as annotated Java interfaces

-As an example, here is the HAL entry point to a simple web service that provides access to a database of simple generic items that may be related to each other:
+As an example, here is the HAL entry point of a simple web service that provides access to a database of simple generic items:

 ```
 {